VPN (OpenVPN)

 When to use it

-Pick OpenVPN when you want a packaged VPN server with qb-managed PKI, firewall rules, and downloadable client bundles.
+Pick OpenVPN when you want a packaged SSL/TLS VPN server with qb-managed PKI, firewall rules, and downloadable client bundles, with control over the port, protocol, subnet, and DNS at install time.

 Symptoms